nljubic/Who-feeds-the-world/index.md

 <div style="float: left; width: 100%; margin: 5% 0% 5% 0%;" w3-include-html="plots/clusters.html"></div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The GDP are **highly correlated** from one country to another.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; GDP is **highly correlated** from one country to another.
 Globally, they **almost all increased the same way**.
-This can be explain by the fact that countries have **strong enough trading relations** to make the GDP evolve the same way.
+This can be explained by the fact that the **global economy is highly interlinked** and countries have **strong enough trading relations** to make the GDP evolve the same way.
 Furthermore, one can identify **main regions** in which the trading relations are more important.
+Possibly the most obvious observation from this network graph is the clear distinction between **former Eastern Bloc** countries and the rest of the world.
+About half of the years of our dataset are during the **East-West divide** where there were **two clear global trade blocks**.

 <div style="clear: left; width: 100%;"></div>